Thinking about a new boiler? Everything you need to know!

 System boilers are similar to regular boilers but integral components such as the expansion vessel and heating pump are built into the boiler itself.
 They will still require a hot water cylinder but you will not need the feed and expansion tank.
 The hot water in a system boiler provides heat for the radiators as well as heating the water inside the hot water cylinder.
 This means installation can be carried out more quickly and tidily, plus the internal components are covered by the manufactures guarantee.

 Sometimes called conventional boilers, regular boilers are suited to older and larger homes.
-They is typically a feed and expansion tank located in the loft space that is used to fill the boiler and radiators with water.
+There is typically a feed an expansion tank located in the loft space that is used to fill the boiler and radiators with water.

 Regular boilers will require the system to have a separate hot water cylinder that supplies the hot water to all the outlets in the property.
 Pumps can also be installed to provide good flow rates where lots of water is required such as power showers.